 One of the most common sources of error in breath alcohol analysis is simply testing the subject too early — while his or her body is still absorbing the alcohol.
 Absorption of alcohol continues for anywhere from 45 minutes to two hours after drinking, sometimes longer.
-Peak absorption normally occurs within an hour, but can range from as short as 15 minutes to as long as two-and-a-half hours.
+Peak absorption normally occurs within an hour but can range from as short as 15 minutes to as long as 2.5 hours.

 During this absorptive phase, the distribution of alcohol throughout the body is not uniform.
 Uniformity of distribution — called equilibrium — will not occur until absorption is complete.
 In other words, some parts of the body will have a higher blood alcohol content (BAC) than others.
 One aspect of this non-uniformity is that the BAC in arterial blood will be higher than in venous blood (laws generally require blood samples to be venous).
 During peak absorption, arterial BAC can be as much as 60 percent higher than venous.

 This standard is relevant to breath alcohol analysis because the alveolar sacs in the lungs are bathed by arterial blood, not venous.
 Because the alveolar sacs are bathed by arterial blood, the diffusion of alcohol through the sacs and into the lung air will reflect the BAC of the body’s arterial blood.
 Therefore the breath sample obtained by the machine will be reflective of pulmonary BAC — which, during absorption, will be higher than venous BAC (and higher than the BAC in other parts of the body).
 Simpson, “Accuracy and Precision of Breath Alcohol Measurements for Subjects in the Absorptive State”, 33(6) Clinical Chemistry 753 (1987).

 Gas Chromatography in Breath Testing: